-I have been writing and editing for almost thirty-five years.
+I have been writing and editing for over thirty-five years.
 My interest in editing was first awakened while I was studying for my degree at Warwick University.
 I loved writing, and soon found that I had become the friend to whom fellow students would turn when they needed spelling, grammar or punctuation checks, when they needed to clarify thoughts and ideas or when they needed a little help with creating the perfect sentence.
 That was when I realised I could make a difference, and since then I have helped all sorts of people with all sorts of writing.

 In 1983 I joined a writers’ group in London, and began to edit poetry and fiction.
 One of the writers whose work I edited won an Irish Post award, and I was involved in the publication of four collections of poetry and short stories for the group.